hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/notes_of_lectures_and_classes/1294_gita_class.md

-*\[Sister Nivedita's notes of a New York Bhagavad-Gitâ class, recorded in a June 16, 1900 letter to Miss Josephine MacLeod\]*
+*\[Sister Nivedita's notes of a New York Bhagavad-Gitā class, recorded in a June 16, 1900 letter to Miss Josephine MacLeod\]*

-This morning the lesson on the Gitâ was grand.
+This morning the lesson on the Gitā was grand.
 It began with a long talk on the fact that the highest ideals are not for all.
 Non-resistance is *not* for the man who thinks the replacing of the maggot in the wound by the leprous saint with "Eat, Brother!" disgusting and horrible.